MarcelineVQ/AutoMarker/README.md

 - `/am set <packname> - Set the current pack name.` `Alias: /am s`
 - `/am get - Get the current pack name and information about the targeted mob.` `Alias: /am g`
 - `/am clear - Clear all mobs in the current pack.` `Alias: /am c`
 - `/am add [packname] - Add the targeted mob to a specified pack.
-If no pack name is provided, use the current pack name.` `Alias: /am a`
+If no pack name is provided, use the current 'set' pack name.` `Alias: /am a`
 - `/am sweep [packname] - Toggle sweep mode to add multiple mobs to a specified pack.
-If no pack name is provided, use the current pack name.`
+If no pack name is provided, use the current 'set' pack name.`
 - `/am remove - Remove the targeted mob from its current pack.` `Alias: /am r`
 - `/am debug - Toggle debug mode.`